Captain4LK/SoftLK-tools/README.md

 # License

-All code in this repository (except the 'external' directory containing source code not by my) is released into the public domain (CC0), see COPYING for more info.
+All code in this repository (except the 'external' directory containing source code not by me) is released into the public domain (CC0), see COPYING for more info.

+# Planned tools / ideas

+* tile map editor
+* pixel art editor

 # Third party libraries